-Identifying and verifying customer's identity
+Identifying and verifying customer's identity18

-5.17 Licensees must identify the customer and verify the customer's identity by reference to documents, data or information provided by a reliable and independent source:

-- (a) a governmental body; - (b) the Registrar or any other RA; - (c) an authority in a place outside Hong Kong that performs functions similar to those of the Registrar or any other RA; or - (d) any other reliable and independent source that is recognized by the Registrar.
+- 5.17 Licensees must identify the customer and verify the customer's identity by reference to documents, data or information provided by: - (a) a governmental body; - (b) the Registrar or any other RA; - (c) an authority in a place outside Hong Kong that performs functions similar to those of the Registrar or any other RA; - (d) a digital identification system that is a reliable and independent source that is recognized by the Registrar; or

-&lt;sup>15 Please refer to section 5(1)(a) of Part 2 of Schedule 2 to the AMLO.
+17 Please refer to section 5(1)(a) of Part 2 of Schedule 2 to the AMLO.

-&lt;sup>16 Please refer to section 2(1)(a) of Part 2 of Schedule 2 to the AMLO.
+18 Please refer to section 2(1)(a) of Part 2 of Schedule 2 to the AMLO.

-5.18 Guidance for the identification and verification of different types of customers (including their beneficial owners) are set out in the appendices of this Guideline:
+- (e) any other reliable and independent source that is recognized by the Registrar. - 5.18 Guidance for the identification and verification of different types of customers (including their beneficial owners) are set out in the appendices of this Guideline:

 Customer type Appendix

-Individual Α
+Individual A

 Corporation В

-Partnership or unincorporated body С
+Partnership or unincorporated body C

 Trust D